StephenWatsonUni/Comp1010/README.md

 # Comp1010
 Introduction to the principles and techniques behind hardware and software systems.
 Uploaded are the Comp1010 final projects files which used Latex and Overleaf.
+The photos used in the project have not been uploaded.